AndersDJohnson/rfc-css-import-dynamic/README.md

   @import "path/to/modal/css";
 }
 ```

+This could lighten the responsbility of modern module bundlers like `webpack`
+to need to understand & package CSS just to be able to import it dynamically
+along with the JS modules that use it.
+We could bring some users back from CSS-in-JS.

+## Prefetching

 A browser could decide whether/when to prefetch or preload before the selector matches.
 Or we could explicitly tell it to do so (but be careful not to interfere